| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 Matrix with distances of observations to all cluster prototypes. |

 Calculating the stability for a k-Prototypes clustering with k clusters or computing the stability-based optimal number of clusters for k-Prototype clustering.
-Possible stability indices are: Jaccard
+Possible stability indices are: Jaccard, Rand, Fowlkes \& Mallows and Luxburg.

 object |